 They are not team players.

-They show off and claim they have special talents yet, without much substance.
+Show off and claim they have unique talents yet, without much substance.

-They claim to care about you, and about making the world a better place.
+Claim to care about you and about making the world a better place.

 Got the idea